Coke Surname

 Coke Last Name Statistics demography

-The religious adherence of those carrying the Coke last name is chiefly Catholic (92%) in Ireland.
+The religious devotion of those carrying the surname is primarily Catholic (92%) in Ireland.

-In The United States those bearing the Coke surname are 1.82% more likely to be registered with the Democratic Party than the national average, with 51.41% being registered to vote for the political party.
+In The United States those holding the Coke last name are 1.82% more likely to be registered with the Democratic Party than The US average, with 51.41% registered to vote for the party.

 The amount Coke earn in different countries varies greatly.
 In South Africa they earn 1.73% more than the national average, earning R 241,752 per year; in Colombia they earn 85.27% more than the national average, earning $42,061,400 COP per year; in United States they earn 1.19% more than the national average, earning $43,662 USD per year and in Canada they earn 6.24% more than the national average, earning $52,783 CAD per year.